jchodon/jchodon/README.md

 ## 📫 Let's Connect!
 - I'm open for collaboration or just a friendly chat.
 Feel free to reach out to me here on GitHub or on [LinkedIn](https://www.linkedin.com/in/jigmec/).

-## ⚡ Fun Fact
-- I find there is a similarity between coding and crocheting: both demand patience, precision, and a creative spirit to turn visions into reality!

 <!---
 jchodon/jchodon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.